Book Your Trip to Bali

-So many people hype Bali and call it the cheap paradise on earth.
-Therefore, we went to Bali to experience exactly what people show and tell you every day on Instagram, travel blogs and other social networks.
+So many people hype Bali and consider it a super cheap paradise on earth.
+We heard this too often, so we went to Bali to experience exactly what people show and tell you every day on Instagram, travel blogs and other social networks.
 However, it turned out that Bali is not even slightly as nice as people make it out to be, at least not for us.
 We spent more than one month in Bali and decided to never return.
 Here are the reasons why:

 - Outrageous Tourist Prices